-Circumstances are different between individuals, but on a larger basis: between locations around the world.
+Circumstances are different between individuals, and on a larger basis, between locations around the world.

 Geography can have an impact on how your customers view the software you’re selling.
 If you’re selling, or looking to sell into more markets, you’ll need to research the target locations in terms of currency and economy, but also culture.

 This is where pricing localization steps in - namely true localization, which takes into account willingness to pay across different regions.
 Research the conventions and the competitive landscape of each and every possible market, factoring in the cost of living and inflation in these areas to get a real idea of your customers’ willingness to pay.